How Can I Get an ICP License for China? | AppInChina

 I need an ICP license for China.
 How can I get one?

-Your website does not need to go live prior to applying for the license, but you will need to first obtain a local hosting provider, to whom you will submit the required documentation (these can vary from province to province):
+Your website, app or game does not need to go live prior to applying for the license, but you will need to first obtain a local hosting provider, to whom you will submit the required documentation (these can vary from province to province):

 - Certificate of the person making the application (generally the individual’s Chinese ID card)